mairamartinsk/astro/src/content/blog/for the love of blog/index.md

 ---
-title: "For the love of blog";
+title: "For the love of blog"
-description: "Reclaiming my little piece of digital land";
+description: "Reclaiming my little piece of digital land"
-date: "2025-05-20";
+date: "2025-05-20"
-draft: false;
+draft: false
 tags:
   - blogging
 ---